Adastra-thw/Tortazo/docs/index.rst

 ===================================
 Welcome to Tortazo's documentation!
 ===================================
-Tortazo is a Audit and Attack framework for the deep web of TOR.
+Tortazo is a Audit and Attack framework for TOR's deep web.
 Supports the integration with other frameworks and tools like Nessus, W3AF, Nikto, Metasploit and others, but focusing in TOR relays and hidden services as targets.
 Contents:

 .. toctree::
    :maxdepth: 2

-.. intro.rst
+.. gentle_introduction.rst
 .. getting_started.rst
+.. gatherinfo_tor_nodes.rst
-.. collecting_tor_nodes.rst
+.. botnet_mode.rst
 .. supported_options.rst
-.. botnet_mode.rst
 .. plugins.rst::
    :maxdepth: 2
    quick_start.rst
-   plugins_available.rst
+   available_plugins.rst
    plugin_development.rst
+.. faqs.rst

 Indices and tables